A Little Town That Dreamed of Greatness

 Topics.
 This historical marker is listed in this topic list: Settlements & Settlers.

 Location.
 41° 20.264′ N, 95° 57.639′ W. Marker is in Florence, Nebraska, in Douglas County.
 Marker is on 30th Street, on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Omaha NE 68112, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 From Indian Lands to the Golden Gate (here, next to this marker); The Bank of Florence (within shouting distance of this marker); Mormon Pioneer Memorial Bridge (within shouting distance of this marker); Winter Quarters (about 700 feet away, measured in a direct line); The Mormon Pioneer Trail (approx. 0.3 miles away); A Meeting House for the Saints (approx. 0.3 miles away); The Florence Mill (approx. 0.4 miles away); a different marker also named The Florence Mill (approx. 0.4 miles away).
 Touch for a list and map of all markers in Florence.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 12, 2015, by Tom Bosse of Jefferson City, Tennessee.
-This page has been viewed 387 times since then and 20 times this year.
+It was originally submitted on November 12, 2015, by Tom Bosse of Jefferson City, Tennessee.
+This page has been viewed 452 times since then and 24 times this year.
 Last updated on November 14, 2015, by Keith S Smith of West Chester, Pennsylvania.
 Photo 1. submitted on November 12, 2015, by Tom Bosse of Jefferson City, Tennessee. • Andrew Ruppenstein was the editor who published this page.

 Editor’s want-list for this marker.
 A wide shot of the marker and its surroundings. • Can you help?